2lambda123/parsabe-RX7/README.md

 # RX7

-RX7 is a Perl script that demonstrates various functionalities, including bioinformatics tasks, data encryption/decryption, and simulated IoT data collection and control.
+RX7 is a Python script that demonstrates various functionalities, including bioinformatics tasks, data encryption/decryption, and simulated IoT data collection and control.

 ## Features